 The River Forest Park District welcomes your interest in the Memorial Tree Donation Program.
 A Memorial Tree can be purchased and planted to commemorate people, organizations, or special events in most of the parks.
 Trees can also be donated without a memorial, if so desired.

 All Memorial Tree donations will be commemorated with a 4" X 6" personalized plaque of up to 39 characters, located at the base of the tree.
 Plaques of 40-53 characters will require an extra $15 charge.
 Trees can be purchased anytime; however, planting will only take place in the Spring and Fall.
-All trees are guaranteed for 10 years.
-In the event your tree dies, a new tree of the same variety and size as originally planted will be installed by the Park District.
+All trees are warranted for 10 years and plaques are warranted for 2 years.

 The Park District will assist you in selecting a tree and a planting location in a park of your choice.
 Please note that park locations availability may vary from time to time.
 We will let you know at the time of placing the order if a location is not available for planting.